SigmaSkid/Tearware/README.md

 - Quickstop
 - Godmode
 - Bullet Time
-- Rubberband
+- Disable Physics
 - Disable Alarm
 - Skip Objective
+- Rubberband
 - Teleport

 All features are bindable.
 To bind something right click on it,
 then press the key you want to use.
 Use enter to remove the bind.
-**Some features require a bind to function e.g. teleport.**